moolen/AYD.IO/README.md

 ## fire it up
 start the sender and reciever app `cd sender/ && node app.js` and `cd reciever/ && node app.js` and go to `http://localhost:3000`.
 Both node processes can run on the same machine or on separate machines which are in the same network. click on the Reciever and enter the path to the directory where the .mp3 files is you want to play.
-Note: only mp3 files with a sample rate of 44.1kHz are played correctly (i am working on that).

 ## streaming sources
 From Filesystem or via Spotify (you need a Premium Account).